 The Center for Diversity and Inclusion (CDI) provides a space for students to stop by between classes, meet new people, and hang out.
 The CDI provides advising, counseling, and access to financial aid and scholarships to ethnic minority and LGBTQ students.
 The center also supports diversity clubs, such as the Black Student Union and the Polynesian Club.

 The Outdoor Center on campus rents discounted outdoor equipment, runs the climbing wall, and plans trips and adventures.
-These adventures are geared to students of all skill level and include rock climbing, hiking, canyoneering, kayaking, snowshoeing, caving, and more.
+These adventures, geared to students of all skill levels, include rock climbing, hiking, canyoneering, kayaking, snowshoeing, caving, and more.
 The center’s goal is to ignite a passion for recreation.

 HEALTH AND WELLNESS

 SUU focuses on the mental, physical, and emotional health of students, faculty, staff, and the community.
 Counseling and Psychological Services (CAPS) is a resource for students who need help with stress and other conflicts that may distract them from achieving their full potential.
 On-campus and online services are staffed with psychologists, counselors, and social workers who are all experienced and licensed mental health professionals.

 The HOPE (Helping Our People Eat) Pantry is a resource for students who may be struggling to make ends meet.
 The pantry provides students with non-perishable foods and some hygiene items for no cost.
-Students are able to receive meals, or give meals, through donations of nonperishable goods.
+Students are able to either receive or give meals through donations of nonperishable goods.

 The J.L.
 Sorenson PE Building provides a place for students to focus on their physical well-being.
 Students can access an aquatic center, open recreation areas, and a climbing wall for free.
 They can also sign up for a class, or purchase a pass, to use the fitness center.